evaristoc/fCC_R3/README.md

 The rendering allows different kind of comparisons between some of the platforms.
 Some collected data about each platform are presented in a more detailed format.

-This project is being managed using Kanban methodology (https://realtimeboard.com/blog/choose-between-agile-lean-scrum-kanban/#.WW5nlh9Nybk).
-This repository of the project shows the advances of the frontend work.
-There exists another repository to shows some of the advances in data mining, analysis and machine learning.
+This project is being approached using Kanban methodology (https://realtimeboard.com/blog/choose-between-agile-lean-scrum-kanban/#.WW5nlh9Nybk).

 ## Installation